nathanlane/nathanlane.github.io/_posts/2017-04-19-uncomtrade.md

 The above code makes a list of all the files in _/your/file/path_ that match our naming scheme, <code>_trade_h0_all_[REPORTING COUNTRY]_[PARTNER COUNTRY]_raw.csv_</code>.

 Next, we efficiently open all these files and stack them into a coherent dataset.
-First, we then use <code>lapply()</code> to loop over the list of .csv files and open each using the very fast <code>fread()</code> function from the wonderful __data.table package.
-Then, the list of datasets are stacked using <code>rbindlist()</code>.
+We use <code>lapply()</code> to loop over the list of .csv files and open each using nimble <code>fread()</code> function (from the wonderful __data.table package).
+The list of opened datasets are then "stacked" into a single dataset using <code>rbindlist()</code>.

-Finally we write the large .CSV file to your _/your/file/path_.
+Finally, we we save the assembled dataset to our local direction, _/your/file/path_.
 You can use your preferred method of course, especially if you run into memory problems writing large .CSV files with R (I prefer using the experimental<code>fwrite()</code> function in the data.table package, __<a href = "http://nathanlane.info/tutorial/2017/03/31/writingwithfwrite.html">which I discuss here</a>.__).